 Buffer's features are limited.
 This may not be clear from looking at what Buffer has to offer, since it includes two separate products – one aimed at publishing and organization features, the other aimed at analysis tools.
 Once we dug into the actual features offered by each product, however, we found that they didn't measure up to Hootsuite – particularly when it comes to publishing abilities, an area Hootsuite is particularly strong in.
 Buffer's feature depth is industry-average or below.

-In addition, Buffer doesn't have any engagement features at the moment (though it may add them down the line), making Sprout Social or Sendible more attractive Hootsuite alternatives.
+In addition, Buffer doesn’t have any engagement features at the moment (though it may add them down the line), making it not the best option when it comes to Hootsuite alternatives.

-That's not to say Buffer isn't a good platform: It offers great value for the money it costs, due to the low starting prices of $12, $56, and $85 per month for the publishing and organization service, and $28 and $40 per month for the analysis service.
+That’s not to say Buffer isn’t a good platform: It offers great value for the money it costs, due to the low starting prices of $6, $12, and $120 per month.

 Free Alternatives to Hootsuite

-When looking only at permanently free social media management plans, you'll find two options: Zoho and Buffer.
-Zoho's free plan supports one user, seven social profiles, and some engagement features, but has very limited reporting, no social listening, and no add-ons.
-Buffer's free plan supports one user, three social profiles, 10 scheduled posts at any given time, and access to integrations, though no engagement tools and limited reporting.
+When looking only at permanently free social media management plans, you’ll find two options: Zoho and Planable.
+Zoho’s free plan supports one user, seven social profiles, and some engagement features, but has very limited reporting, no social listening, and no add-ons.
+Planable’s free plan supports one user and 50 total posts, but you’ll have to go for a paid option if you want more than that, which luckily only costs $11 per user, per month.

 As always, you'll get what you pay for: If the limits on social profiles aren't too restrictive, and you don't mind the lack of features, then either service should work.